Skip to main content

 Read on for our most frequently asked questions about staying at Mahali Mzuri.

-Check-out of your room is officially 11am, however we are flexible.
+Check-out of your room is officially 11 am; we are flexible.
 Just ask us the night before you leave.
-If your flight leaves later in the afternoon we won’t leave you stranded and you are welcome to make use of the camp’s facilities until it’s time to say your goodbyes.
+If your flight leaves later in the afternoon, we won’t leave you stranded, and you are welcome to make use of the camp’s facilities until it’s time to say your goodbyes.

 Head here to get more information on arriving at the camp.